carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 ~~~
 {: .bash}

-Now that we now what input `BiGSLICE` requires, we will do our
+Now that we now what input `BiG-SLiCE` requires, we will do our
 input-folder step by step.
 First, let's remeber how much genomes
 we have: